 “Elephants are able to track one another over large distances by calling to each other and using their sense of smell.
 So the “herd” of elephants one sees at any given time is often only a fragment of a much larger social group.
 Our work shows that they are able to recognize their friends and renew these bonds even after being apart for a long time,” Dr. Shermin de Silva, an expert who works with elephants, said to Science Daily.

 Emotional and empathetic

-Elephants are known to be quite empathetic to one another.
-Scientists have noted several times that elephants tend to defend vulnerable calf from threats even if they were not related.
-If the calf is in danger of being attacked by a predator, the elephants will shield the little one and fend off the attacking animal.
+These animals are known to be quite empathetic to one another.
+Scientists have noted several times that they tend to defend vulnerable calves from threats even if they were not related.
+If the calf is in danger of being attacked by a predator, they will shield the little one and fend off the attacking animal.

 “Such situations do not always elicit distress or pain signals in the calf, and so the protector elephants are predicting their potential distress, rather than just responding to cues… [To do this], the elephants draw upon their past experiences and use this to consider the calf’s emotional state, they then act to prevent the situation escalating and causing the calf distress,” according to World Animal Protection.

 Elephants tend to comfort distressed members of the herd through vocal sounds and physical contact.
 Such levels of empathy are similar to those observed in apes.
 When an elephant dies, other members of the herd often show signs of mourning.
 Some of them will stand near the dead body for hours while others will caress the deceased creature.
-In a few instances, elephants have been seen trying to bury the dead animal.
+In a few instances, they have been seen trying to bury dead animals.